sakina-saifuddin/Data-Science-Projects/Analysis of High-Grossing Movies/description.md

-# Titanic Survival Prediction Using Naïve Bayes
+# Analysis of High Grossing Movies
 This project uses the Titanic dataset to predict whether a passenger survived or not based on personal and travel-related features such as class, age, sex, fare, and embarkation point.
 A Naïve Bayes classification model is applied to analyze these factors and estimate survival probabilities.
 ## Dataset Information
 The dataset used in this project provides information about the passengers in the titanic It includes the following columns: